jeremytammik/tbc/a/1964_pick_sym_del_estorage.md

 - [Feedback is always a great gift](#5)
 - [Scott Peck and community building](#6)

-Before we get into these, I'll highlight an open position in the Revit development team:
+Before we get into these, we have an open position in the Revit development team:
 Scott Conover, director of engineering at Autodesk [says on LinkedIn](https://www.linkedin.com/posts/scott-conover-b09bb65_senior-product-owner-building-and-energy-activity-6971538735788138496-oP4J):

 > We're hiring!